ryanwersal/scaffold/README.md

 Run `make prod-up` to start a production environment.
 It will run a system that is much more similar to production, complete with Nginx reverse proxying to a Gunicorn application server.

 Check <http://localhost:8000/admin> to ensure things are working, including serving static files.

+## Creating a new backend app

+To start a new app called foo:

+* cd to ./backend
+* mkdir ./apps/foo
+* pipenv shell
+* python manage.py startapp foo ./apps/foo